|PREOSSIA Old-Style Siamese Breeders List

 For questions about PREOSSIA, email the Webmaster.

-(c) The Thai breed standard is copyright 2006 by The International Cat Association and used with their permission.
-All other text and photos copyright 1999-2017 A.D. by PREOSSIA.
+(c) The Thai breed standard is copyright 2006 by The International Cat Association.
+All other text and photos copyright 1999-2020 A.D. by PREOSSIA.
 Some photos and materials on or linked to this site are copyrighted by individual PREOSSIA members and their friends and are found here with their permission.
 You may link to this page, but may not copy or reproduce any portion of it or anything linked to it without written consent from the copyright holders.